redmine-gitlab-migrator/redmine-gitlab-migrator/README.md

 ID, like *-RM-1186-MR-logging*.
 This annotation will be used (and removed) by the next step.

+At least redmine 2.1.2 has no closed_on field, so you have to specify the names of the states which define closed issues. defaults to closed,rejected

+    --closed-states closed,rejected,wontfix

+If you want to migrate redmine custom fields (as description), you can specify

+    --custom-fields Customer,ZendeskIssueId

+If you're using SSL with self signed cerificates and get an *requests.exceptions.SSLError: [SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed (_ssl.c:600)* error, you can disable certificate validation with

+    --no-verify

 ### Migrate Issues ID (iid)

 You can retain the issues ID from redmine, **this cannot be done via REST